 Our schools offer includes targeted workshops which explore topics such as anger management, sexuality and gender, identity, role models, drugs and gangs.

-This is our weekly run girls-only group designed to empower girls and young women to make informed choices about their aspirations, relationships, health and education.
+This is our weekly run girls-only group for 13-16 year olds, designed to empower girls and young women to make informed choices about their aspirations, relationships, health and education.
 The group explores the world through the eyes of women of colour, and draws upon both the challenges and opportunities that occur for young women within Bristol to develop social action projects.

 Mondays @ Docklands Youth Centre, St Pauls, BS2 8UA